seanranderson/localization-categories/README.md

 Definitions of categories are given in `LocalizationCategoryDefinitions.R`.
 This code should be modified by the user to change parameters for categories, and add or remove categories.
 Functions from `LocalizationCategoryDefinitions.R` and `HelperFunctions.R` need to be input to the user workspace in R before other scripts will work properly.

-The manuscript associated with this code is being submitted for consideration of publication at PLOS ONE.
-If it is published, example code will be included in a supplementary appendix for greater context.
+The manuscript associated with this code had been published in PLOS ONE at https://doi.org/10.1371/journal.pone.0263516 where the data are also available.